Clarkson Regulations 2014-2015

 These are the University regulations and official policy statements for undergraduate and graduate students at Clarkson University.
 Students, for their own benefit, should be familiar with this material and also with the academic standards and curriculum information given in the Clarkson catalog.
 Certain portions of the Clarkson Regulations are applicable to faculty, administration and staff, as well as visitors to the University.

-The Office of the Vice President for University Outreach and Student Affairs is responsible for the dissemination of the Clarkson Regulations.
+The Office of the Vice President for Student Affairs is responsible for the dissemination of the Clarkson Regulations.
 Clarkson University reserves the right to amend this entire document from time to time as deemed necessary.

 Questions about the regulations or their interpretation may be directed to either of the following individuals:

-Kathryn B. Johnson, Vice President for University Outreach and Student Affairs
+Kathryn B. Johnson, Vice President for Student Affairs

 Educational Resources Center, Suite 1100, Room 1108 Telephone: 315-268-3943 • E-mail: firstname.lastname@example.org